 Sangath was designed by Pritzker award winner Balkrishna Doshi, to house his flourishing architectural practice.
 It was completed in 1981, three decades into Doshi’s career.

 Deeply influenced by the works of Louis Kahn and Le Corbusier, B.V.
 Doshi’s iconic spaces incorporate a logical framework that binds his worlds together in an organic way, making every element of his building exist coherently with a sweet poetic flair that encompasses one, away from the busy urban street.
 These characters are not restricted to people.
-Dogs love to borrow shade on his tree seaters at CEPT, squirrels run wild between his vaults at Sangath, peacocks visit the garden at Kamala residence and honeybees hive under the high beams at IIM-Bangalore.
-Every user and visitor develops personal relationships with Doshi’s buildings, because the spaces he crafts behave as a canvas for life itself, and a backdrop and thematic settings for movies in popular culture.
+Dogs love to borrow shade on his tree seaters at CEPT, squirrels run wild between his vaults at Sangath, peacocks visit the garden at Kamala residence, and honeybees hive under the high beams at IIM-Bangalore.
+Every user and visitor develops personal relationships with Doshi’s buildings because the spaces he crafts behave as a canvas for life itself, and a backdrop and thematic settings for movies in popular culture.

-Sangath was never intended to just be an office but also a public square, an amphitheatre, a garden and a work of art, and one truly experiences that as they make their way through the carefully designed journey that exerts a form of control on every user moving through the building, making circulation more than just a route to get from point A to B. Even local laborers and passing peasants like to come and sit next to it, enjoying the low mounds of the vaults or the water-jars overgrown with creepers.
+Sangath was never intended to just be an office but also a public square, an amphitheater, a garden and a work of art, and one truly experiences that as they make their way through the carefully designed journey that exerts a form of control on every user moving through the building, making circulation more than just a route to get from point A to B. Even local laborers and passing peasants like to come and sit next to it, enjoying the low mounds of the vaults or the water-jars overgrown with creepers.

 “Sangath fuses images and associations of Indian lifestyles.
 Memories of places visited collide, evoking and connecting forgotten episodes.
-Sangath is an ongoing school where one learns, unlearns and relearns.
-It has become a sanctuary of culture, art and sustainability where research, institutional facilities and maximum sustainability are emphasized.”
+Sangath is an ongoing school where one learns, unlearns, and relearns.
+It has become a sanctuary of culture, art, and sustainability where research, institutional facilities, and maximum sustainability are emphasized.”

 “Sangath”, the name given to the complex, means “move together through participation” and its purpose goes beyond designing homes or offices.
-It covers a wide range of activities including research by the Vastu-Shilpa Foundation, funded by the company Doshi, experimentation in arts and crafts and studying various technologies of construction or as the architect likes to define, “exploration artistic, social and humanistic dimensions of technology “.
+It covers a wide range of activities including research by the Vastu-Shilpa Foundation, funded by the company Doshi, experimentation in arts and crafts, and studying various technologies of construction or as the architect likes to define, “exploration artistic, social and humanistic dimensions of technology “.
 Here the key themes were: labyrinthine networks of covered streets, overlapping spaces fusing into one another, shading layers and cooling bodies of water.

 “Sangath” is a powerful architectural manifestation of an independent and original, creative Indian architecture in its rediscovery of traditional and local in harmony with the place, with people and with their past elements.

-Upon entering the complex, one immediately sees the silhouette of a vault lingering behind an exterior wall and a slight view of the interior is present through a small break in the surface.
+Upon entering the complex, one immediately sees the silhouette of a vault lingering behind an exterior wall, and a slight view of the interior is present through a small break in the surface.

 The path turns and forces the occupant off of the north-south axis and alongside the elevated garden walls.
-Now visible in perspective, the vaults begin to recede into the background above the grassy amphitheater, water channels and gardens in the foreground.
+Now visible in perspective, the vaults begin to recede into the background above the grassy amphitheater, water channels, and gardens in the foreground.
 As one passes by the reflecting ponds that capture the vaults in still water the entrance is made apparent.
 It lies at the end of an angled approach to the vaults.

 The building complex is built around a large courtyard terrace which is the main entrance.
 Some of the buildings have sunk below ground level to certain ceilings domes rise only to eye level.

-The bottom of the vault in the hall of writing is topped with concrete natural light scattering in space.
+The bottom of the vault in the hall of writing is topped with a concrete natural light scattering in space.

-He takes people on an unexpected journey, using key views to guide them along a route which offers up a generous series of places for visual and social interaction.
+He takes people on an unexpected journey, using key views to guide them along a route that offers up a generous series of places for visual and social interaction.
 The aim is to surprise and enliven.
 As Doshi himself put it, ‘The approach is never axial but diagonal, to make one discover and absorb the building before entering it.’
 The garden at Sangath is a glorious example of this approach.
 This approach of carefully designed experience resonates with the meaning of Sangath itself, meaning, ‘moving together through participation’.

 The whole experience, once inside, takes a visitor in a completely different and almost meditative zone as compared to the hustle-bustle of the busy street.